epfl-ada/ada-2023-project-bavmaresearch/README.md

 To determine the parameters that will bring fame to our client, we search for links among similar successful films.
 To find out whether a film is a success or not, we give it a score based on awards (Oscars, nominations...), ratings and budgets.
 We then look at whether budget has a major influence on success, as well as screen time, choice of actors and other parameters.

 ## Research questions

+- Which genre is more represented according to a location?
+Which genre perform better according à location?
+- How do rating and revenue vary as a function of the genre?
+- What is the relation between revenues and being awarded
+- What is the relationship between ratings and revenues
+- Does the cast influence the gender, the revenue amount and the rating?
+- What is the optimal runtime for each genre?
+- Which relation between the screen time and the opportunity to win an award ?
+- Which genre is more nominated/awarded?

 ### Our aim is to analyse the factors that determine a film's success.